semgrep/semgrep-docs/docs/kb/semgrep-appsec-platform/semgrep-login-cli-tenant.md

 ```console
 semgrep login
 ```
 it redirects to `https://semgrep.dev`, and I receive an error when login: `The requested URL was not found on the server`.
-I'm expecting to be directed to `https://mycompany.semgrep.dev`
+I'm expecting to be redirected to `https://mycompany.semgrep.dev`

 ## To log in to the correct tenant site